Kingxukai/linux/Documentation/admin-guide/media/ttusb-dec.rst

 	- Streaming video PC->DEC
 	- Conax support for 2450-t

-Getting the Firmware
+Getting the woke Firmware
 --------------------
-To download the firmware, use the following commands:
+To download the woke firmware, use the woke following commands:

 .. code-block:: none